psychemedia/storytelling-notes/hudden_dudden.md

 "Well, you are welcome to keep it, good dame," said he, and went and sat down beside the other, and the two waited for their companion.
 In a short while he, too, came out.
 But the poor old woman, hearing first one and then another say it was a goat, almost began to believe it must be so.
 Then the third rogue also began:

 "Good day to you, mother, what are you sitting here for?
-Do you want to sell that goat of yours? "
+Do you want to sell that goat of yours?"

 Ah, then the old woman believed outright, and simply said:

 "I do, my son."

 "Well, I'll give you twenty piastres.
-Can I have it? "
+Can I have it?"

 Says the old woman to herself, "If I ask too much, I shan't get anything at all."
 So at length she says: